-If your proposed work does not involve international collaboration, you will be able to indicate this in the Funding Service.
-If your proposed work does not involve international collaboration, please indicate this by stating 'N/A'.
+If your proposed work does not involve international collaboration, you will be able to indicate this in the Funding Service by stating 'N/A'.

 We may contact you following submission of your application to provide additional information about how your proposed project will comply with our approach and expectation towards TR&I, identifying potential risks and the relevant controls you will put in place to help manage these risks.